Patrik-Maniu/ConvoSimul/README.md

   - A "system" prompt that will instructs the LLMs on how to interact with each other
   - An optional seed (unfortunatelly it does not guarantee deterministic behaviour)
   - Max tokens per response used by each LLM
+  - A color for each model, represented in a hex value
   - Number of turns the conversation will go on for
   - File name of where to save data
 - Be able to load a custom conversation as a start